Asian Canadians: Population

-National & ethnic origins
+National and ethnic origins

 While the Asian Canadian population is diverse, many have ancestry from a few select countries in the continent.
 As of the 2016 Canadian census, nearly four million or 66% of Asian Canadians can trace their roots to just three countries; China, India and the Philippines.

 Language

 Knowledge of language

 Many Asian Canadians speak Canadian English or Canadian French as a first language, as many multi-generational individuals do not speak Asian languages as a mother tongue, but instead may speak one or multiple as a second or third language.

 As of 2016, 6,044,885 or 17.5 percent of Canadians speak an Asian language.
 Of this, the top five Asian tongues spoken include Mandarin (13.5%), Cantonese (11.6%), Punjabi (11.1%), Arabic (10.4%) and Tagalog (10.1%).